[Major revision–posted 5/20/19 (replaces 6/4/18 edition)]

 (3) Adjustments to an employee's salary rate or wage rate that result in a per annum increase of an amount less than or equal to $2,000.

-For the purposes of this policy, "total salary rate" shall mean the full-time monthly salary x 12 x FTE for monthly paid employees.
-For hourly paid employees, "total salary rate" shall mean the full-time hourly wage x 2080 x FTE.
+For the purposes of this policy, base salary shall mean the monthly salary x 12 x FTE for monthly paid employees.
+For hourly paid employees, base salary shall mean the hourly wage x 2080 x FTE.

 b.
 Beginning Salary Rate of Pay for Classified Employees